eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

    ```

    Binary crates must also include `iceoryx2_loggers` as a dependency and the
-   default logger must be specified via feature flag (maximum one).
+   default logger must be specified via feature flags.
 If no
    feature flag is enabled, the logs are discarded.
+Details are documented
+   in the `iceoryx2-loggers` crate.

     ```toml
-    iceoryx2-loggers = { version = "0.7.0", features = ["logger_console"] }
+    iceoryx2-loggers = { version = "0.7.0", features = ["std", "console"] }
     ```

 1. **Rust:** Replaced the `FixedSizeVec` with the `StaticVec`